 8. Use a timer

 If your toddler or preschooler stalls, use a timer and tell her what the consequence is if the timer goes off before she does the thing you are asking her to do.
 This will especially help if your child is easily distracted or perceptive.
-This is especially helpful if your bedtime routine has gotten to be way too long.
+This is also helpful if your bedtime routine has gotten to be way too long.
 In that case, a timer can do well, as long as your schedule is set properly.
 Sometimes too much resisting at bedtime is due to a too-early bedtime once your toddler or preschooler is older.

 9. Hold Firm

 It is tempting to “give in” to whatever your child wanted if they promise not to do it again, however, they are testing you and if you then give them the privilege they lost, you lose ground.
-Instead, use it as a teaching moment that you mean your consequence by saying “That is a good choice for next time, but this time
+Instead, use it as a teaching moment that you mean your consequence by saying “That is a good choice for next time, but this time sticks.”

 10. Allow cool-off time